canonical/charm-relation-interfaces/ingress/README.md

 - Can provide ingress for the remote applications requesting it.
 - Is expected to respect the ingress parameters sent by the requirer: hostname, port and model name (namespace).
 - Is expected to publish the ingress url via relation data.
+- Will provide an ingress url with the following structure:
+    `http://[ingress hostname]:[ingress port]/[app-name]-[model-name]/`
+    where:
+  - ingress hostname and url are the hostname and urls that the ingress is configured with
+  - app-name is the name of the application requesting ingress
+  - model-name is the name of the model the application requesting ingress is deployed into

+  The structure of this URL is fixed in the generic ingress schema; specific ingress providers implementations may offer some way of customising it.

 ### Requirer